Frequently Asked Questions

 Questions You May Have

-If you’re considering applying for a home through Habitat, you likely have questions, so here are some of the most common questions we hear.
+If you’re considering applying for a home through Habitat, you likely have questions.
+Here are some frequently asked questions – the questions we hear most often.
 If you don’t see the information you’re after, be sure to contact us and let us help.

 Where does Habitat for Humanity build houses?

-Our local affiliate currently builds in Greater Stark, Carroll, Harrison, and Jefferson Counties.
+Our local affiliate currently builds in Greater Stark, Carroll, Tuscarawas, Harrison, and Jefferson Counties.

 Does Habitat give homes away?

 No. Habitat for Humanity provides a zero-interest mortgage for which our partner families invest what we call “sweat-equity” by completing Homeowner Maintenance Education courses, working on their homes, and working on the homes of other partner families.
-Once a homeowner receives the keys to their home, they must make on-time monthly payments toward that zero-interest mortgage.
+Once a homeowner receives the keys to his/her home, he/she must make on-time monthly payments toward that zero-interest mortgage.

 I don't have any children.
 Can I still apply for a home?